 ui44 currently tracks 2 robots from Figure AI across 1 category.
 The company is grouped under USA, and the current catalog footprint on ui44 includes Figure 03, Figure 02.

-That wider brand context matters because setup friction often lives at the app and ecosystem layer, not just on one device.
-The manufacturer route helps you see whether several products from the same company depend on the same connectivity assumptions.
+That wider brand context matters because the best buying decision usually depends on lineup depth and adjacent options, not just the one model featured most prominently in the article.
 The category mix here currently points toward Humanoid as the most useful next route if you want to see whether this article reflects a wider pattern inside the brand.

 NEURA Robotics

-ui44 currently tracks 2 robots from NEURA Robotics across 1 category.
-The company is grouped under Germany, and the current catalog footprint on ui44 includes 4NE-1, 4NE-1 Mini.
+ui44 currently tracks 4 robots from NEURA Robotics across 3 categorys.
+The company is grouped under Germany, and the current catalog footprint on ui44 includes 4NE-1, 4NE-1 Mini, MiPA.

-That wider brand context matters because setup friction often lives at the app and ecosystem layer, not just on one device.
-The manufacturer route helps you see whether several products from the same company depend on the same connectivity assumptions.
-The category mix here currently points toward Humanoid as the most useful next route if you want to see whether this article reflects a wider pattern inside the brand.
+That wider brand context matters because the best buying decision usually depends on lineup depth and adjacent options, not just the one model featured most prominently in the article.
+The category mix here currently points toward Humanoid, Home Assistants, Quadruped as the most useful next route if you want to see whether this article reflects a wider pattern inside the brand.

 Unitree